-The key policies and procedures that contribute to minimising the risk of modern slavery and human trafficking in our organisation and our supply chains are:
+Key policies and procedures that contribute to minimising the risk of modern slavery and human trafficking in our organisation and our supply chains are:

-- Procurement policy: this sets out a number of factors to be considered when selecting our suppliers, including whether the supplier will be a good business partner for Wellcome.
-This in turn involves considerations of supplier reputation and compliance
+- Procurement: this policy sets out several factors to be considered when selecting our suppliers, including whether the supplier will be a good business partner for Wellcome.
+This involves considerations of reputation and compliance

 Our supply chain